BramBoog/shootemup/README.md

 # Shoot 'em Up: how to run

+NOTE: the game has been built for GHC 8.6.5.

 ## Starting the game

 The game can be started from the project directory using the command line.